Cathedral of Saint Joseph (Jefferson City, Missouri): Doors

 The main doors of the cathedral are 500 pounds each and are a replacement of the original doors.
 Due to the building standing on a slope, the doors open at ground level.
 Decorative embellishments to the light-finished wooden doors are a reminder of Christ.
-The doors were designed by Brother Stephen Erspammer, S.M., of St. Louis.
+The doors were designed by the Marianist brother Stephen Erspammer of St. Louis.
 The right and left sets of doors have handles in the shape of a Greek Alpha and Omega, recalling John's beatific vision of Christ in Revelation.
 A bronze medallion embedded in the center set of doors depicts an eternal Christ, seated among the sun, moon, stars, and rainbows of the heavens.
 With one hand, the figure makes the ancient gesture of a teacher.
 The other hand holds the book of Scriptures, with the words "Ego sum lux mundi," which means "I am the light of the world."
 The Christ image is situated on one side of the medallion, so that it remains whole, even when the Cathedral doors are open.
 The style is in keeping with ancient Church art and the contemporary design of the cathedral.
 From a practical standpoint, one of the sets of doors has an electric device that helps people with disabilities to open the door, making the Cathedral accessible to the disabled.
 The doors were commissioned and blessed by Bishop Gaydos.
 The blessing took place in June 2001 on Pentecost Sunday.